 Samsung Gear Fit2 Pro special features

 In addition to its aquatic capabilities, the Gear Fit 2 Pro has built-in GPS so you can use it during your activities without a smartphone.
 The connected bracelet is also able to automatically detect when you start a sports session and should also be able to detect the type of activity you are doing.
-Moreover, thanks to its 4GB of internal memory, you can even listen to music.
-Samsung also added compatibility with Spotify's offline mode to listen to your favorite playlists while you exercise.
+GPS functionality worked perfectly in my many running sessions.
+Samsung perfectly fulfills its mission here, just as with the Gear Fit2.

 Samsung Gear Fit2 Pro software

 Like the Gear Sport, the Gear Fit 2 Pro has the new Tizen 3.0 operating system.
 However, the developments on this bracelet aren't obvious.
 Despite this, the fluidity of the Gear Fit 2 Pro is still good, and I never encountered any bugs during my review.
 It's easy to navigate, the information displays correctly, and by swiping left you can access all the features (heart rate, calories burned, exercise in progress, number of steps, number of steps climbed, number of coffees ingested, etc.).
 In total, there are eight widgets you can have on the home screen.